Mahi0412/Smart-Exam-Hall-Monitoring-and-Management-System-/README.md

 This provides a clear visual and audible indication of the remaining examination time.

-## Main Modules

-#### 1. LPC2148 Microcontroller

-Main controller responsible for coordinating the complete system and controlling all connected peripherals.

-#### 2. RTC Module

-Handles real-time date and time information and supports examination start and end time recording.

-#### 3. LCD Module

-Displays time, temperature, configuration messages, and other system information.

-#### 4. Keypad Module

-Provides password input and examination configuration through the 4×4 matrix keypad.

-#### 5. LM35 and ADC Module

-The LM35 provides the temperature input, which is processed using the ADC and displayed on the LCD.

-#### 6. Timer Module

-Handles the examination countdown and timing operations.

-#### 7. 7-Segment Module

-Displays the remaining examination time using two multiplexed 7-segment displays.

-#### 8. External Interrupt Module

-Handles configuration access and pause/resume operations.

-#### 9. LED and Buzzer Module

-Provides visual and audible examination status indications based on the remaining examination percentage.

 ## Project Workflow

 The basic project flow is: